-Infertility Counseling is available to families that are having difficulty coping with emotions related to infertility treatment.
+Infertility Counseling is available to families that may be having difficulty coping with emotions related to infertility treatment.
 The counselor will support and assist you in staying strong during this difficult time.
 In your Infertility Counseling sessions, the counselor will be able to help you sort through your options so you can make an informed choice.
-They will work directly with your specialist to provide them the necessary documentation needed to begin the process.
+They will work directly with your specialist to provide them the necessary documentation required.

 The Licensed Counselor will meet with you and/or your family members to discuss the plan that you have decided on.
 After the meeting, the counselor will prepare a letter to your specialist noting if they feel that you are prepared to proceed forward with the identified course of treatment.
 By working with a counselor that has specialized experience working with couples with infertility issues, you can begin to sort through your treatment options.

 In the sessions, the counselor may ask some of the following questions: